 Our residents receive longitudinal training in quality improvement throughout their residency.
 As a part of our quality improvement curriculum, residents learn to evaluate their own practice and examine patient care in a systems-based manner.
-This year, we are featuring a “Quality Improvement Week” during which local and visiting speakers will introduce and reinforce concepts of quality improvement and patient safety.
+Our curriculum features a “Quality Improvement Week” during which local and visiting speakers introduce and reinforce concepts of quality improvement and patient safety.
+Our novel curriculum was selected recently for presentation at the Association of Internal Medicine Program Director’s national meeting.

 Residents are divided into quality improvement teams each year.
 Each team is mentored by a faculty attending with experience in quality and patient safety.
 Each QI team identifies a clinical problem, conducts a root cause analysis, defines an Aim statement, and implements small-scale interventions through multiple PDSA cycles with the goal of improving care.